Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Deriving the Results in the f(R) Frame

 From the results of 2-order PDE on a closed manifold (co-dimension 2 surface $\mu$), if $\Theta_{u,v}[\mu]<0$ and $\Theta_{u}[\mu]>0$, this 2-order PDE has a nontrivial solution and $h(x^{i})<0$ \cite{Andersson:2005gq, Andersson:2007fh, Engelhardt:2018kcs}.
 Finally, we conclude that there exists a generalized extremal surface $X$ on $N_{-k}$ with two null generalized expansions zero.
 Since $N_{-k}$ is stationary for the generalized expansion $\Theta_{k}$,

 Similarly to section \ref{Construct the Geometry that Saturates the Upper Bound}, we complete our construction by a CPT-reflection across $X$ that takes $v\to-v$, $u\to-u$, $x^i\to x^{i}$.
 Under the CPT transformation, $\Phi$, $f'(R)$ and $\chi_{i}$ are even, whereas $\Theta_{u}$, $\Theta_{v}$ and $\partial_{v}f'(R)$ are odd.
 All quantities that are odd under CPT vanish on $X$ by construction.
 Therefore, the CPT-conjugate data satisfies the requisite junction conditions.
-The results is a second boundary $\tilde{B}$, $B$ and $\tilde{B}$ are connected by a Cauchy slice with three null segments, $\Sigma=N_{-l}[\mu]\cup N_{-k}[\mu]\cup N'_{-l}[\tilde{\mu}]$, we are using prime to represent CPT-conjugated submanifolds.
+The results is a second boundary $\tilde{B}$, $B$ and $\tilde{B}$ are connected by a Cauchy slice with three null segments $\Sigma=N_{-l}[\mu]\cup N_{-k}[\mu]\cup N'_{-l}[\tilde{\mu}]$, we are using prime to represent CPT-conjugated submanifolds, see figure \ref{CPT reflection}.
 We have now specified all data necessary to uniquely evolve characteristic initial data via the EOM of $f(R)$ gravity.
 The resulting spacetime $(\mathcal{M}',g)$ has a generalized minimal surface $\mu$ with a fixed outer wedge $O_{W}^{f}[\mu]$.
 This spacetime contains a generalized extremal surface $X$ on the boundary of the inner wedge $I_{W}^{f}[\mu]$, which is homologous to $\mu$ and therefore to the boundary $B$.

 Finally, we need to show that this generalized extremal surface $X$ has the least Wald entropy.
-Given the duality established in \eqref{von Neumann entropy correspondence}, $X$ must have minimal area in the Einstein frame.
-Therefore, in the $f(R)$ frame, $X$ should have the least Wald entropy if there exists other generalized extremal surfaces.
+Given the duality established in \eqref{von Neumann entropy correspondence}, $X$ must have a minimal area in the Einstein frame if $X$ is the extremal surface.
+Therefore, in the $f(R)$ frame, $X$ should have the least Wald entropy if there exist other generalized extremal surfaces.
 If the constructed spacetime $(\mathcal{M}', g')$ contains no other generalized extremal surfaces, the proof is complete.
 If there exists other generalized extremal surfaces we denote it by $X'$, define $\overline{X'}[\Sigma]$ as the representative of $X'$ on Cauchy slice $\Sigma=N_{-l}[\mu]\cup N_{-k}[\mu]\cup N'_{-l}[\tilde{\mu}]$.
 There are in total three cases; If $\overline{X'}[\Sigma]$ lies entirely on $N_{-k}$, then, because $N_{-k}$ is stationary with respect to the generalized expansion, we have

 If $\overline{X'}[\Sigma]$ lies on $N_{-l}[\mu]$ or $N'_{-l}[\tilde{\mu}]$, from the focusing theorem \eqref{generalized Raychaudhuri equation} for $f(R)$ gravity

 And for the same reason, in both cases